-View the Sustainable Modes of Travel to School Strategy (SMOTS) (PDF).
+View the Sustainable Modes of Travel to School Strategy (SMOTS) here (PDF).

 Safer routes to schools programme

-The safer routes to schools programme works on practical solutions to encourage pupils to walk or cycle to school.
+The safer routes to schools programme works on practical solutions to encourage children to walk or cycle to school.

 As part of the school travel plan process safer routes to schools is the mechanism for the delivery of highway, footway and other capital improvements associated with enabling children to make a safer, healthier and more sustainable journey to school.

-Schools with authorised School Travel Plans are prioritised for safer routes funding based on a number of criteria including the age range of pupils, potential for modal shift and casualty reduction.
+Schools with authorised School Travel Plans are prioritised for safer routes funding based on a number of criteria including the age range of children, potential for modal shift and casualty reduction.

 Some examples of the measures that have been provided as part of the Borough's safer routes to schools project include the following: